Skip to main content

 Add supports for the block alignment.
 Note that your theme must add styling for the Gutenberg alignment.

-// Add the support for block's alignment (left, center, right, wide, full).
+// Add the support for the block alignment (left, center, right, wide, full).

 'align' => true,